eyalev/notes/pages/why_notes_repository.md

 - Spread ideas I care about
 - Start conversations about interesting topics with other people
 - Learn new things
-- Writing thoughts as a way for clear thinking.
+- Writing thoughts as a way for clear thinking